War of Kings: The Fraternity of Raptors

-A second wearer of Darkhawk armor calling himself Talon arrives on Earth and tells Chris Powell (the original wearer of the armor) he is part of an ancient organization known as "The Fraternity of Raptors," who were created to protect the universe.
+A second wearer of Darkhawk armor, calling himself Talon, arrives on Earth and tells Chris Powell (the original wearer of the armor) he is part of an ancient organization known as "The Fraternity of Raptors," who were created to protect the universe.
 After millennia of dormancy, only Darkhawk and Talon are left, and their job now is to return the balance to the universe.
-Unfortunately for Chris, Talon has lied—when Chris accesses the memories in his armor, he concludes that the Fraternity of Raptors are the bad guys ... just as Talon apparently purges Chris's consciousness from the armor.
+Unfortunately for Chris, Talon has lied—when Chris accesses the memories in his armor, he concludes that the Fraternity of Raptors are the bad guys as Talon apparently purges Chris's consciousness from the armor.
 A new identity for the armor, "Razor," emerges and takes control.

 Talon and Razor then recover the Cosmic Control Rod from Catastrophus, stopping briefly for Talon to implant a suggestion in the gestating Annihilus.
 Chris's personality was not wholly destroyed yet, and a vision of his father tells him that much of what he believed about the armor was false: the prior history, even Evilhawk himself, was a lie made up by Chris's mind, and the other armor is a second configuration that took control to cover earlier anger issues.
 Horrified, Chris' psyche breaks free of the prison in which it was locked, only for Chris to find himself on a great tree adorned with thousands of amulets like his own, where he encounters gargoyle-like creatures that urge him to return to the one from which he has just emerged.
 Meanwhile, in the Negative Zone, Talon and Razor offer Blastaar the Cosmic Control Rod in exchange for his assistance influencing the outcome of the War of Kings.
-Talon then appears to Vulcan, telling him that the Fraternity was created in order to keep the Imperium strong.
+Talon then appears to Vulcan, telling him that the fraternity was created in order to keep the Imperium strong.
 Talon also tells him, through the Datasong, that Blastaar is helping the Shi'ar, and also tells him of Lilandra's coup on Chandilar.
 Razor is later seen on Chandilar, disguised as a Shi'ar.
 Although Rachel Grey manages to see his true form, he shoots several Shi'ar before he kills Lilandra.

 The Nova Corps

-The newly reformed and under-trained Nova Corps suffer great casualties facing the Shi'ar Imperial Guard.
+The newly reformed and under-trained Nova Corps suffers great casualties facing the Shi'ar Imperial Guard.
 When Nova's brother, Robbie, attempts to rescue a fellow corpsman he had befriended, he finds himself needing rescue.
 Nova and some more experienced centurions rescue Robbie and take Strontian and Ravenous into custody.
 The Kree territory that had been under Ravenous' control is left to "King" Blastarr.

 The Guardians of the Galaxy

 In an attempt to prevent, and then stop, the war, the Guardians of the Galaxy split into two groups.
 The team led by Rocket Raccoon tries to communicate with Vulcan, and Star-Lord's team appeals to the Inhumans.
-Neither group has any success.
+Neither group has had any success.